espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/In the Shadows of Toil.md

 **Frequency** once per day

 **Effect** If your next action is to cast a necromancy spell that you prepared from this grimoire and that allows a saving throw, you infuse the magic with sensations of endless toil.
-If the target fails its saving throw against the spell, it becomes [[Fatigued]] for 1 minute by the sense of exhaustion imbued in the magic.
+If the target fails its saving throw against the spell, it becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fatigued]] for 1 minute by the sense of exhaustion imbued in the magic.